 Coaching skills are a great differentiator for proper financial planners.
 Our customer research has suggested that entrepreneurial clients in particular value the coaching side of the relationship.
 It’s an area that set to grow and grow, so it’s important that we continue to improve our skills.

 How do you prepare clients for the coaching conversation?

 We try to frame the conversation in advance, so clients know what to expect before our meeting.
 This approach also helps remove the clients who aren’t interested in an in-depth planning conversation; for example, they may only want to focus on a particular aspect of their finances.

 We’ve also built our Life Goals tool to help frame the client conversation.
 We ask clients to complete Life Goals before our first meeting.
 We then introduce the questions into the meeting and build on the answers the client has already provided.
 This gives us a framework to expand on; tell me more about this particular Life Goal, what does good look like, what if anything is going to stop you, for example.

-We’ve also seen the importance of focussing on individual Life Goals where we’re working with a couple.
+We’ve also seen the importance of focusing on individual Life Goals when we’re working with a couple.
 Two people can have entirely different views of the future.
-As advisers we try to identify individual goals and those that can be worked towards together as a couple.
+As advisers, we try to identify individual goals and those that can be worked towards together as a couple.
 Sometimes these goals don’t naturally align, which can be a challenge!

 A successful coaching session should facilitate meaningful conversations.